Laverton railway station, Melbourne

-Laverton railway station is located on the Werribee line in Victoria, Australia.
-It serves the western Melbourne suburb of Laverton, and opened on 1 July 1886.
+Laverton railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network, and serves the south-western suburb of the same name in Melbourne, Victoria, Australia.
+It was opened on 1 July 1886, and the current station buildings were provided in 2010.

 At the up end of the station, the tracks diverge.
 Werribee-bound services take the direct double track route to Newport, while all-stations Altona services operate on the single track Altona loop line to Newport.
-The loop line reconnects with the direct route just after the demolished station Mobiltown.
+The loop line reconnects with the direct route just north of the former Paisley railway station.

 The Western standard gauge line passes to the north of Platform 1.